Bira/octopus-carnival/_drafts/wir-mm3-4e-howler.md

 **Shadow Lope** (recharge 4+) provides the ability to set up for a Shadow of Terror attack: it allows the howler to become invisible for a turn and move its speed.

+## Final Impression

+Howlers are far from the first dog monsters to show up in D&D. They're not even the first dog monsters with fear powers.
+Still, you can use them in your campaign in place of wargs and other similarly-leveled canine menaces for added variety.
+The Doom Mastiff's ability to act as a mount also makes it an possible replacement for a Nightmare.
+Anyone who would ride an Evil Fire Horse would also certainly ride an Evil Fear Dog.